 What is Master Data Management?

-Master Data Management is a data organization and consolidation process that generates an accurate and thorough view of an organization's information.
+Master Data Management, or MDM, is a data organization and consolidation process that generates an accurate and thorough view of an organization's information.
 It is designed to create a clear singular view of customer profiles.

 Benefits of MDM Solutions

 MDM helps improve data quality by ensuring that identifiers and other key data elements about those entities are accurate and consistent enterprise-wide.